-The following Applied Technical Education programs will accept students on a first-come, first-served basis: Agriculture; Architectural/Engineering/CAD Technologies; Auto Body Repair and Painting; Auto Mechanics; Carpentry; Diesel Mechanics; Electrical Installation and Maintenance; Electronics Technology; Food Service; and Machine, Welding, and Industrial Mechanics.
+The following Applied Technical Education programs will accept students on a first-come, first-served basis: Agriculture; Architectural/Engineering/CAD Technologies; Auto Body Repair and Painting; Auto Mechanics; Carpentry; Culinary Arts; Diesel Mechanics; Electrical Installation and Maintenance; Electronics Technology; and Machine, Welding, and Industrial Mechanics.

-For the Nursing programs, an official high school transcript, printed in English, is required as part of the admissions process, as well as a pre-admission examination in English and math (see Placement Test reference for more information).
+For the Nursing programs, a pre-admission examination in math, reading, and writing is required (see PlacementTest reference for more information).
 The National League for Nursing Pre-Admission Examination for Associate Degree or Practical Nursing applicants is also required.